Youth of the Year

 Career Interests: Data Science

 As the 2023 Massachusetts Military Youth of the Year, Ben serves as an ambassador for all military teens in the state.
-He received a $2,500 college scholarship and plaque from Boys & Girls Clubs of America, and a laptop from Comcast NBCUniversal.
+He received a $2,500 college scholarship and plaque from Boys & Girls Clubs of America, a $500 scholarship from the Greater Boston Association of Realtors and a laptop from Comcast NBCUniversal.

 The National Youth of the Year serves as the voice of nearly four million Club youth and Boys & Girls Clubs of America’s teen spokesperson, educating millions of Americans about the power of the Club Experience, and elevating key issues facing kids and teens.
 The National Youth of the Year’s duties can include appearing at regional and national events, serving as a media spokesperson and teen thought leader, and meeting with political, corporate and community leaders.
 Continuing decades of tradition, the National Youth of the Year and regional finalists also meet with the President of the United States in the Oval Office.

-The Massachusetts Alliance of Boys & Girls Clubs’ Youth of the Year Celebration is sponsored by Amelia Peabody Foundation, Comcast NBCUniversal, FMC Ice Sports, Mass Mutual and the Myra H. Kraft Giving Back Scholarship Fund.
-Nationally, the Youth of the Year Program is supported by Toyota, Kohl’s and Mondelez.
-As a Signature Sponsor of Youth of the Year, Toyota is committed to partnering with Boys & Girls Clubs of America to ensure local Clubs provide life-enhancing opportunities for kids and teens to explore, develop and apply the essential skills they need to be successful in life and work.
-As the Lead Sponsor of Youth of the Year, Mondelēz International, will engage with local Clubs year-round to help foster a new generation of leaders prepared to live in and lead a diverse global economy.
-Youths of the Year are the workforce leaders, innovators, and problem-solvers of tomorrow.
+The Massachusetts Alliance of Boys & Girls Clubs’ Youth of the Year Celebration is sponsored by Comcast NBCUniversal, Mass Mutual, Carolyn Muzzi & Gary Adams and the Myra H. Kraft Giving Back Scholarship Fund.
+Nationally, the Youth of the Year Program is supported by Toyota and Kohl’s.
+As a Signature Sponsor of Youth of the Year, Toyota and Kohl’s are committed to partnering with Boys & Girls Clubs of America to ensure local Clubs provide life-enhancing opportunities for kids and teens to explore, develop and apply the essential skills they need to be successful in life and work.

 Through the Youth of the Year program, young people showcase their talents and achievements, share their hopes and dreams, and work toward a bright and positive future.
 Youth of the Year honorees at any level – local, state, regional and national – are shining examples and living proof that GREAT FUTURES START HERE – at Boys & Girls Clubs.